AdrienBq/MAP511/README.md

 3 datasets are presented in the folder "datasets".

 The "tatoeba_data" dataset can be used to train a VAE using the method described here : https://github.com/bohanli/vae-pretraining-encoder

 The other two are processed to be used with our method.

-One can use another dataset and preprocees it with the file test.py
+One can use another dataset and preprocess it with the file test.py

 ## Usage